Current EV incentives in Wisconsin

 Does Wisconsin have tax credits for new electric vehicles?

 No, Wisconsin does not offer tax credits for new electric vehicles.
-Wisconsin residents can only qualify for federal EV tax credit.
+Wisconsin residents can only qualify for the federal EV tax credit.

 Do extended warranties cover electric vehicles?